chriskrycho/v4.chriskrycho.com/content/classwork/the6120-final-2.md

 Tags: M. Div., SEBTS
 Title: Perfectionism
 Subtitle: An Imperfect Doctrine Of Sanctification
-Description: The classic Wesleyan doctrine of moral perfectionism in this life is tempting on some fronts&mdash;but profoundly unhelpful.
+Summary: The classic Wesleyan doctrine of moral perfectionism in this life is tempting on some fronts&mdash;but profoundly unhelpful.
 Template: formats/class

 The theory of perfectionism suggests that believers ultimately come to a point